All Episodes

-So a big red flag has been thrown up as a result of the Trump the Trumpster on MSNBC today assuring everybody he will work with the Democrats and touting his ability to do so.
+So a big red flag has been thrown up as a result of the Trump Trumpster on MSNBC today assuring everybody he will work with the Democrats and touting his ability to do so.

-That's a that's a big step in it.
+That's a big step in it.

 It includes Democrats.